python-mode/python-mode/README-Docker.md

 To add support for additional Python versions:

-1. Add the new version to the `pyenv install` commands in the Dockerfile.base
+1. Add the new version to the PYTHON_VERSION arg in the Dockerfile
 2. Update the test scripts to include the new version
-4. Test that the new version works with the python-mode plugin
+3. Test that the new version works with the python-mode plugin
-5. Update this documentation with the new version information
+4. Update this documentation with the new version information